 - What did your career trajectory look like after you graduated?
 How did you end up in your current position?

 After I got my MA in mass communication, I was hired by ESPN as a web developer, where I climbed the ladder for eight years into management.
-I left ESPN to start Gunner Technology (a web development company) in 2010 and I've been the CEO ever since.
+I left ESPN to start Gunner Technology (a web development company) in 2010.
+I've been the CEO ever since.

 - Why did you decide to start your own company?
 Is this a common career path of web development graduates?